vivi90/ene/README.md

 Troubleshooting
 ---------------
-If you run this application on a Linux operating system, the sound doesn't work, and you get an LineUnavailableException in debug mode, then please force Java to use the Pulse Audio system by issuing: `padsp java -jar bin/ene.jar`
+If you run this application on a Linux operating system, the sound doesn't work, and you get an `LineUnavailableException` in debug mode, then please force Java to use the Pulse Audio system by issuing: `padsp java -jar bin/ene.jar`
+You need to start this application with the `-d` argument to enable debug infos.

 License
 -------